diagrid-labs/catalyst-reference-apps/aws-pubsub/docs/setup.md

 Click on the blue button `New repository secret` and add key-value pairs for each of these repository secrets.

-Assuming you created an AWS Access Key/secret in the prerequisite section.
+Assuming you created an AWS Access Key/secret in the prerequisites section.

 For the Diagrid API_KEY, assuming you've installed and logged into the diagrid CLI from the command line, run this command